- About Us

 We’ve put together a few resources below to get you started with your project.
-Please continue reading and review the Frequently Asked Questions document for more information.
+Please continue reading and review the Frequently Asked Questions dropdown for more information.

 Service To Go projects are ongoing, fun DIY projects that can be completed anywhere, anytime.
-They can be implemented on-site at your business, school, faith based group, or home, and they provide meaningful resources for individuals, families, and children in need.
+They can be created at your business, school, faith-based group, or home, and they provide meaningful resources for individuals, families, and children in need.
 United Way of Larimer County works with local nonprofits to identify ongoing needs in the community.
-Projects range from “thinking of you” cards for homebound citizens, to first aid kits and fleece scarves for homeless individuals, to alphabet flashcards and joke books for children staying at a local shelter.
+Projects range from “thinking of you” cards for homebound citizens, to first aid kits and non-perishable food packs for homeless individuals, to books and activity kits for children staying at a local shelter.
 Your contribution makes a powerful impact!

 Education is the foundation for a child’s future stability and success.
 Young children cannot afford to miss out on the fundamentals of education at a crucial age due to stress or transitions at home.
 These projects are a way to help further children's basic learning abilities and improve individual cognition through interactive learning:

 Basic needs are vital to individuals with chronic conditions and for individuals and families in crisis needing temporary support.
 When individuals are unable to meet their immediate needs, it becomes more difficult to focus on long-term goals such as employment, sustainable housing, or education.
 These projects provide essential items and help ensure basic needs are met:

 Poverty creates a vicious cycle of economic uncertainty, and many people in our community are walking a financial tightrope.
 We must address the financial stability of individuals and families in our community to break the cycle of poverty and broaden the financial tightrope into a sustainable path.
 These projects help provide a little something extra, so families can free up funds for other important items:

 United Way of Larimer County can support you with:

 Consider the interests and skills of you or your group.

 Consider your group size and the time you have to dedicate to the project.